This week I went shopping for jeans (for myself).

 I moved on to Macy’s and tried on just about every affordable pair I could get my hands on.
 Lucky, Levi’s, Bar III, Free People, and Maison Jules to name a few, without any luck.

 I began to think I wasn’t going to find denim today.
 I was looking at myself different in the mirror…noticing the wideness of my hips, the thickness of my thighs.
 I began to despair.
 Why was this so hard for me to find a pair of jeans?
-As a personal stylist?
-Why couldn’t it be easy, like it is with my clients?
-Where was MY personal shopper?
+As a Denver style expert?
+Why couldn’t it be easy, like it is with The Style Shop by Sandi Mele clients?
+Where was MY Denver personal shopper?